Chitralekhayaduvanshi/Chitralekhayaduvanshi.github.io/README.md

 - 👋 Hi, I’m @Chitralekhayaduvanshi
 - 👀 I’m interested in discovering the technology.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning computer science.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on cool ands amazing games.
 - 📫 How to reach me ...

 <!---